-Everyone wants cheaper car insurance, but few people want to work for it.
-Luckily, there’s one way to potentially lower your auto insurance premium that does not involve too much work at all—traffic school!
+Everyone wants cheaper car insurance.
+Luckily, there’s one way to potentially lower your auto insurance premium that does not involve too much work—traffic school!

 Find out how completing traffic school could help lower your car insurance rates.
 You might discover that going back to school isn’t so bad after all.